 They will pick the cub up with a gloved hand.

-Li Guo the giant panda keeper who visited from China supported the National Zoo’s panda team from August 23 until September 10.
+Li Guo the giant panda keeper visiting from China supported the National Zoo's panda team after Bao Bao was born in 2013, and returned this year.
 He is a giant panda cub nursery expert.
 Li has extensive experience caring for cubs.

 Support the Zoo's giant panda conservation efforts at the Zoo and in China by giving to the Giant Panda Conservation Fund.
 Donate now.